Summer Bridge Program

 - Must have taken English and math placement tests and have placed into developmental math and/or English.

-You must participate in an interview with a program coordinator.
+You may be required to participate in an interview with a program coordinator.
 You are selected to participate based on suitability and demonstrated commitment to successfully completing the program.

 - Mandatory attendance and participation in all class sessions, activities and events.